asesidaa/gc-local-server/README.md

 - The root CA have to be re-imported every time computer reboots, I don't know why.
 I am not familiar with that.
 But it works.
 - To make the card reading work, I am currently using teknoparrot to emulate RFiD.
 However, for IO, I am using jconfig.
 They can actually be mixed.
 Just remember to turn off unnecessary emulations.
+- To add support in teknoparrot, just follow the GC2 support.
+Notice you have to apply the same patch on GC2 (mouse scanner and RFID).
+The offset is different, but you can easily find them since the functions are almost the same.

 # Missing functions
+- [ ] No ranking of any sort is implemented, since this is just a local server.
+The stub is there.
 - [ ] Coin is fixed at 999999
 - [ ] Everything is unlocked at beginning, except for high difficulty and extras.
-- [ ] All the item count will always be 99
+- [ ] All the item count will always be 90
 - [x] ~~Reward unlocking is broken, wait 60s or the game will crash~~ Fixed, but not saving it, just to make the game over faster